amerk97/Misc/README.md

-Various code from smaller assignments / projects
+Various code from some smaller school assignments / projects